Towards the quantization of the non-relativistic D2-brane in the Pure Spinor Formalism: Acknowledgments

 \section{Acknowledgments}

-We gratefully acknowledge support from ``Programa PAPIIT, UNAM, IN103413-3, {\it Teor\'\i as de Kaluza-Klein, inflaci\'on y perturbaciones gravitacionales}.
-AHA acknowledges a VIEP-BUAP-HEAA-EXC15-I research grant; he thanks as well SNI and PRODEP for partial financial support, while JEP is grateful to the Instituto de F\'\i sica y Matem\'aticas at Morelia for the warm hospitality and the stimulating atmosphere generated during his visit at the Institute.
+We gratefully acknowledge support from ``CONACYT grant A1-S-38041, {\it Aspectos gravitatorios de la correspondencia hologr\'afica}Ó .
+AHA acknowledges a VIEP-BUAP research grant, he thanks as well SNI and PRODEP for partial financial support, while JEP is grateful to the Instituto de F\'\i sica y Matem\'aticas, at UMSNH, in Morelia, for the warm hospitality and the stimulating atmosphere generated during his visit at the Institute.